dlang-tour/chinese/gems/template-meta-programming.md

 in C++ you will be relieved what tools D offers to make your life easier.
-Template meta programming is a technique that enables decision-making depending on template type properties and thus allows to make generic types even more flexible based on the type they are going to be instantiated with.
+Template meta programming is a technique that enables decision-making depending on template type properties and thus allows generic types to be made even more flexible based on the type they are going to be instantiated with.

 ### `static if` & `is`